tensorflow/tfjs-core/README.md

 #### TypeScript / ES6 JavaScript
 See the [TypeScript starter project](./starter/typescript/) and the [ES6 starter project](./starter/es6/) to get you quickly started.
-They contains a short example that sums an array with a scalar (broadcasted):
+They contain a short example that sums an array with a scalar (broadcasted):

 ```ts
 import {Array1D, NDArrayMathGPU, Scalar} from 'deeplearn';